lisabronwyn/tetris-tutorial/doc/progress.md

 ## The Game Loop

 In most games, there is a *central game loop*.
-This is the (never-ending) loop that drives the game forward, either by acting on user input, or having things change over time.
+This is the (never-ending) loop that drives the game forward, either by acting on user input or having things change over time.
 Since we handle inputs when they happen, all that is really left for the main loop is to make the falling piece drop down once every so often.
 This is handled by the `main()` function.